-- All discipline procedures will be handled at the discretion of the district administration. - After School Detention After school detention will be held from 2:55PM until 3:55PM.
+- After School Detention After school detention will be held from 2:55PM until 3:55PM.
 Students are required to bring homework to detention.
-Parents will also be notified through various measures.
+Parents will be notified via email, phone call, or written note.
 If a student is absent on the day of detention, he/she must automatically stay for the next scheduled detention.
 Notice will not be given.
-Students will receive 1 day in-school suspension, if available, for each after school detention skipped, or alternative arrangements made for additional consequences. - Morning Detention-Morning detention will be held from 7 a.m. to 7:46 a.m. - In-School Suspension (ISS) The student is assigned into the in-school suspension room to complete their daily class work with an assigned monitor.
+Students will receive an additional assignment of detention for each detention skipped, progressing to in-school suspension for failure to attend, unless alternate arrangements have been approved by the building principal. - Morning Detention-Morning detention will be held from 7 a.m. to 7:50 a.m.
+CTC students do not have the option of morning detention. - In-School Suspension (ISS) The student is assigned to the in-school suspension room to complete their daily class work with an assigned monitor.
 Students in in-school suspension will be permitted to leave for three restroom breaks.
 Three times include: once in the morning, once at noon, and once in the afternoon.
 Students in in-school suspension will not be permitted to eat in the cafeteria, however, lunch will be brought to in-school suspension.
 When a student's scheduled time has passed, a student will only be released from in-school suspension if he/she has met all of the behavior requirements.
-If a student walks out and refuses to go to in-school suspension, the student will be suspended for three days for leaving school without permission and must serve his/her in-school suspension when he/she returns to school.
-If a student misbehaves in in-school suspension, the student will be suspended from school for three days for defiance and complete his/her in-school suspension when he/she returns to school. - If a student receives a cumulative total of 5 detentions or 3 in-school suspensions, a meeting will be conducted with the parent and student. - Out of School Suspension (OSS) The student is suspended from attending school or any school related activity during the suspension time.
-Students may request assignments be collected.
-Assignments may be picked up in the high school office from 3PM to 3:30PM. - Academic Detention/Suspension Students may be required to stay after school for academic detention or be placed in Academic Suspension during the school day, for failure to complete assignments or for inadequate classroom performance.
+If a student walks out and refuses to go to in-school suspension, the student will be suspended for three days for leaving school without permission and must serve his/her in-school suspension when he/she returns to school for three days for defiance and complete his/her in-school suspension when he/she returns to school. - If a student receives a cumulative total of 5 detentions or 3 in-school suspensions, a meeting may be conducted with the parent and student. - Out of School Suspension (OSS) The student is suspended from attending school or any school related activity during the suspension time.
+Student work will be provided and assignments may be picked up in the high school office. - Academic Detention/Suspension Students may be required to stay after school for academic detention or be placed in Academic Suspension during the school day, for failure to complete assignments or for inadequate classroom performance.
 The length and the amount of the detention or suspension will be determined on an individual basis.